Leibniz–Newton calculus controversy: Scientific priority in the 17th century

 Newton's approach to the priority problem can be illustrated by the example of the discovery of the inverse-square law as applied to the dynamics of bodies moving under the influence of gravity.
 Based on an analysis of Kepler's laws and his own calculations, Robert Hooke made the assumption that motion under such conditions should occur along orbits similar to elliptical.
 Unable to rigorously prove this claim, he reported it to Newton.
 Without further entering into correspondence with Hooke, Newton solved this problem, as well as the inverse to it, proving that the law of inverse-squares follows from the ellipticity of the orbits.
-This discovery was set forth in his famous work Philosophiæ Naturalis Principia Mathematica without indicating the name Hooke.
+This discovery was set forth in his famous work Philosophiæ Naturalis Principia Mathematica without mentioning Hooke.
 At the insistence of astronomer Edmund Halley, to whom the manuscript was handed over for editing and publication, the phrase was included in the text that the compliance of Kepler's first law with the law of inverse squares was "independently approved by Wren, Hooke and Halley."

 According to the remark of Vladimir Arnold, Newton, choosing between refusal to publish his discoveries and constant struggle for priority, chose both of them.